N.Korea man crossed armed border in possible defection to South | Law-Order

 N.Korea man crossed armed border in possible defection to South

-South Korea's military said on Wednesday it had taken into custody a North Korean man who crossed the heavily fortified border with North Korea into the South, prompting an urgent search operation.
+South Korea's military said on Wednesday it had taken into custody a North Korean man who crossed the heavily fortified border with North Korea in a potential defection to the South, prompting an urgent search operation.
 The man was found about 9:50 a.m. on the eastern end of the Demilitarised Zone (DMZ) dividing the two Koreas, the Joint Chiefs of Staff (JCS) said, adding there was no unusual movement among North Korean troops.

 "An investigation is planned to find out details about the man, including how he had come down and whether he wished to defect," the JCS said in a statement.
 The person was first spotted crossing barbed wire fences installed along the border at 7:26 p.m. on Tuesday (1026 GMT), the News1 agency reported, citing an unnamed military source.

-The Yonhap news agency said the military had issued a "Jindotgae" anti-infiltration alert for the eastern border area.
+The Yonhap news agency said that the military had issued a "Jindotgae" anti-infiltration alert for the eastern border area, and that the man had expressed a willingness to defect.
 The defence ministry declined to confirm those reports, citing an ongoing investigation.

 The operation came as South Korea on Wednesday restarted tours to the southern part of the DMZ, which has seen several armed clashes but also served as a venue for key inter-Korean events, including some of the most recent summits.
 But the programme was suspended in October 2019 after an outbreak of deadly African swine fever broke out in North Korea, and then due to concerns about the novel coronavirus this year.